bookwyrm-social/documentation/content/using_bookwyrm/shelves.md

 When browsing books on Bookwyrm, there is a button below or beside each book, used to update its reading status.

-BookWyrm expects the flow of `Not shelved` -> `To read` -> `Currently reading` -> `Read`.
+For each book, BookWyrm expects the reading flow of `Not shelved` -> `To read` -> `Currently reading` -> `Read`.
-So the default option will always advance the book along this flow.
+The default option for the button will move the book to the next stage in the sequence.
-Other options are available from the dropdown arrow.
+For example, a new book is 'Not shelved' yet, so the button will suggest adding it to your 'To read' shelf.
+Once on 'To read', the next step is to start reading it, which will move it to 'Currently reading'.

+At any time, you can use the dropdown arrow to skip steps in the sequence and manually select any reading status for the book.
+There is also an option to add it to your 'Stopped Reading' shelf, for books you do not want to finish (DNF).

 ### Only on one status shelf